da-nish/Mobile-WebApp---Amazon-Product-API/README.md

 2. **Buy item** - When user click on the buy click and ask for confirming then he/she will be redirect to offical amazon website

-*It was a pre-assignment task for some internship program.*
+*It was a pre-assignment task for internship program.*